Mark Robins: Coventry City

 On 19 September 2012, Robins was appointed as the new manager of Coventry City, signing a three-year deal.
 His first game was a 2–1 home defeat against Carlisle United at the Ricoh Arena.

 Robins became a fan-favourite catapulting them up the league from relegation battlers to play-off contenders in the short time that he had been at the club.

 Robins took the club to the Area Final of the Football League Trophy which left the club two games away from Wembley.
 Coventry City also had to face two Premier League clubs away from home during his time.
-The first, being Arsenal in the League Cup third round, which resulted in a 6–1 defeat and the second being Arsenal's North London rivals Tottenham Hotspur which ended as a 3–0 loss, knocking the Sky Blues out the FA Cup third round.
+The first being Arsenal in the League Cup third round, which resulted in a 6–1 defeat and the second being Arsenal's North London rivals Tottenham Hotspur which ended as a 3–0 loss, knocking the Sky Blues out of the FA Cup third round.

-Robins was first linked with the vacant Doncaster Rovers position and various other clubs.
+Robins was first linked with the vacant managerial positions at Doncaster Rovers and Blackpool.
 On 12 February 2013, Coventry City released a statement saying they had allowed Robins to go into talks with Huddersfield Town about their vacant managerial position.

 Huddersfield Town

 On 14 February 2013, Robins was unveiled as the new manager of Huddersfield Town on a rolling contract.
 His first game in charge came three days later, a 4–1 defeat to Wigan Athletic in the FA Cup fifth-round at John Smith's Stadium.
 On 19 February 2013, Robins took charge of his first league match as Huddersfield manager, a 6–1 defeat away from home against Nottingham Forest.
 Robins earned his first win as Huddersfield manager on 26 February 2013, a 1–0 victory against Burnley at Turf Moor.
 Huddersfield avoided relegation to League One on the final day of the 2012–13 season after drawing 2–2 with Barnsley.

-After surviving the following season, Robins and Huddersfield mutually agreed to part company after the first game of the 2014–15 season, a 4–0 home defeat to AFC Bournemouth.
+After surviving the following season, Robins and Huddersfield mutually agreed to part company after the first game of the 2014–15 season, a 4–0 home defeat to Bournemouth.